-None.
-Inerts may include peroxyacetic acid (listed separately on the National List).
-The TR reports other potential materials including caprylic acid and mono-and di-potassium salts of phosphorous acid.
+Other ingredients may include peroxyacetic acid (listed separately on the National List).
+The TR reports other potential materials present including caprylic acid and mono-and di-potassium salts of phosphorous acid, which is an oxidant stabilizer.
+Phosphorous acid is listed on the EPA Safer Choice list as a yellow triangle.1